JelenaQARakic/QA-Portfolio/Bug reports.md

 **Attachment:**

-Provided into the folder QA portfolio with the same bug title.
+**A screenshot has been provided in the "media" folder with the same bug title.

 ----------------------------------------------------------------------------------------------------------------------------